-The history of this costume goes back to the 19th century and an Indian slave by the name of Mirra.
+The history of this type of dress goes back to the 19th century and an Indian slave by the name of Mirra.
 Mirra was a slave to a Chinese family in present-day Kochi, India.
-Stolen by pirates, she made her way to Mexico, by now a converted and devout Catholic, where she was sold to Pueblan merchant.
-Unwilling to give up her traditional clothing, she continued to wear a sari which would later serve as the inspiration for the dress we know today.
-Catarina de San Juan, Mirra's adopted name, would later attain her freedom and spend the remainder of her life in a convent passing away at the age of 82 in 1688.
+Kidnapped by pirates, she made her way to Mexico, by now a converted and devout Catholic, where she was sold to a Pueblan merchant.
+Unwilling to give up her traditional clothing, she continued to wear a sari, which would later serve as the inspiration for the dress we know today.
+Catarina de San Juan, Mirra's adopted name, would later attain her freedom and spend the remainder of her life in a convent, passing away at the age of 82 in 1688.
 Today, you can visit her tomb in the Templo de la Compañía in Puebla.

-The elaborate botonería, or silver buttons and accessories, found on the outfit harken back to the utilitarian origin of this outfit.
-Today there are different classes of charro suits with the gala outfit being an acceptable subsititute for a tuxedo at formal events in Mexico.
-Another important element of the Charro outfit is the sombrero hat.
-This hat has very a very wide brim, providing the wearer with plenty of shade and protecting them from the heat of the sun.
-In fact, the name sombrero comes from the Spanish word sombra which means shade.
-Mexican cowboys or vaqueros adapted the hats that the Spanish brought with them to create the sombrero that we know today.
+Today there are different classes of charro suits, with the gala outfit being an acceptable substitute for a tuxedo at formal events in Mexico.
+The elaborate botonería, or silver buttons and accessories, is quite striking.
+Another important element of the charro outfit is the sombrero.
+This hat has a very wide brim, providing the wearer with plenty of shade and protecting them from the heat of the sun.
+In fact, the name sombrero comes from the Spanish word sombra, which means shade.
+Mexican cowboys or vaqueros adapted the hats that the Spanish brought with them to create the sombrero we know today.